rey/cookbook/recipes/biryani.md

 This is a marinade that is best suited to being left overnight for maximum flavour although if you're cooking in the evening you can probably get away with doing it in the morning.

-1. Add the cumin powder, 2 cardamom seeds, 1 stick of cinnamon, ginger, coriander, yoghurt and olive oil to a decent sized pan.
+1. Add the cumin powder, 2 cardamom seeds, 1 stick of cinnamon, garlic, ginger, coriander, yoghurt and olive oil to a decent sized pan.
 Season with salt and pepper.
 2. Give it a very good mix.
 3. Add the lamb and the potatoes and give it another very good mix until everything is coated